 The plan covers 100% of the charges (after satisfaction of the \$20 annual deductible per member) for those preventive, diagnostic, and restorative procedures shown on the previous page when using a participating network dentist.
-Participating network PPO dentists may offer members others services at discounted fees.
+Participating network PPO dentists may offer members other services at discounted fees.
+Discounts may not be available in all states.
 Please call Member Services at 800-537-9384 for specific fees for your procedure.